-MTSU prohibits the possession, use, or distribution of illegal drugs and drug paraphernalia on the campus property or on institutionally owned, leased, or otherwise controlled property.
+The University prohibits the unlawful possession, use, or distribution of illicit drugs on the campus property or on institutionally owned, leased, or otherwise controlled property.
+The possession, use or distribution of alcohol on property owned, leased or otherwise controlled by the University is limited and subject to MTSU Policy 755.

-Various federal and state statutes make it unlawful to manufacture, distribute, dispense, deliver, or sell or possess with intent to manufacture, distribute, dispense, deliver, or sell controlled substances.
+Various federal and state statutes make it unlawful to manufacture, distribute, dispense, deliver or sell, or possess with intent to manufacture, distribute, dispense, deliver, or sell controlled substances.
 The penalty imposed depends upon many factors which include the type and amount of controlled substance involved, the number of prior offenses, if any, and whether any other crimes were committed in connection with the use of the controlled substance.
 Possible sanctions include incarceration up to and including life imprisonment and imposition of substantial monetary fines.

-MTSU will impose sanctions against individuals who are determined to have violated rules prohibiting the use, possession, or distribution of illegal drugs.
+The University will impose sanctions against individuals who are determined to have violated rules prohibiting the use, possession, or distribution of illegal drugs.

-Sanctions for students using or possessing illegal drugs include disciplinary probation and, in appropriate cases, suspension or expulsion from the University.
-In addition, residence hall students will be removed from the housing system for the use or possession of illegal drugs or drug paraphernalia.
+Sanctions for students using or possessing illegal drugs include disciplinary probation and, in appropriate cases, suspension from the University.
+In addition, residence hall students will be removed from the housing system for the use or possession of illegal drugs.
 Referral for criminal prosecution may be made in appropriate cases.

 Individuals involved in the sale or distribution of illegal drugs will be suspended from the University and referred to the appropriate authorities for criminal prosecution.
+To view the University's alcohol and drug statistics, please refer to the Statistics webpage.

 All employees, including students, agree as a condition of employment to abide by this policy.
 Sanctions against employees for use or possession of illegal drugs in the workplace include termination of employment.
 Additionally, employees are required to notify the institution of any drug convictions resulting from a violation in the workplace no later than five (5) days after the conviction.